wanderwaltz/wanderwaltz.github.io/_posts/2016-03-18-safe-array-literals.md

         [NSArraySafeLiteral class]])
 {% endhighlight %}

-Here I'm using the class pointer as the list terminator, which should suffice for the most use cases but any other known static object can be used instead.
+Here I am utilizing the class pointer as the list terminator, which should suffice for the most use cases, but any other known static object can be used instead.

 Now the syntax